imJacobz/JHashCalculator/README.md

 ## Misc

-If you just want to run app without building, you can check out the jar file under binary folder
+If you just want to run app without building, you can check out the binary file [here](https://github.com/imJacobz/JHashCalculator/releases/download/publish/JFileHashCalculator-1.0.2.zip)